hashicorp/vagrant/docs/getting-started/index.md

 their development environment!
 Note that the above snippet does actually create a fully functional 512MB virtual machine running Ubuntu in the background, although the machine doesn't do much in this state.

-The first command will download a large file with a VirtualBox image and vagrant configuration information, and unpack it in a `~/.vagrant.d` directory.
-This is a VM that is used as the basis for VirtualBox instances.